MicrosoftDocs/PowerShell-Docs-Modules/reference/ps-modules/Microsoft.PowerShell.Crescendo/Import-CommandConfiguration.md

 This cmdlet exports an object that can be converted into a function that acts as a proxy for the platform specific command.
 The resultant object may then be used to call a native command that can participate in the PowerShell pipeline.
 The `ToString` method of the output object returns a string that can be used to create a function that calls the native command.
-Microsoft Windows, Linux, and macOS can run the generated function, if the native command is on all of the platform.
+Microsoft Windows, Linux, and macOS can run the generated function, if the native command is on all platforms.

 ## EXAMPLES